nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## 1. Quick Start

 1. **Install Java 8 Update 60**<br>
-The latest version is available [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+The latest version is available for download [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 2. **Download Amethyst Task Manager**<br>
 Save the latest `.jar` file from the [releases](dummy link) tab to a folder of your choice.